Skip to main content

 How do I calculate pattern matching waste?

-Use the formula: additional waste % = (pattern length in inches ÷ room length in inches) × 100.
-Example: a 36-inch pattern repeat in a 15-ft (180-inch) room adds (36 ÷ 180) × 100 = 20% additional waste on top of the base material and layout waste percentage.
-Add this to the base waste to get total material to order.
+Formula: additional % = (pattern inches ÷ room inches) × 100.
+Example: 36" pattern in a 15-ft (180") room → (36/180)×100 = 20% on top of base.
+Add to the base material/layout waste figure.

 What is the waste factor percentage by material?

 Waste percentages: hardwood straight 5–10% (NWFA TG), hardwood diagonal 15% (NWFA TG), vinyl LVP 7–10% (RFCI), carpet solid 10% (CRI 105), carpet patterned 10–15% (CRI 105), tile straight 10% (TCNA), tile diagonal 15–20% (TCNA), drywall 10–15% (GA-216).
-Add 15–30% for pattern-matched flooring on top of the base percentage.
-These figures are installation best practices, not building code requirements.
+Add 15–30% for pattern-matched flooring on top.
+These are installation best practices, not building code.

 How much extra tile should I order?